How to Propagate Podocarpus macrophyllus (Buddhist Pine )

 Keep the cuttings cool and moist until you insert them into the rooting soil to maintain the turgidity of the plant cells.

-5. Prepare the planting container or pot
+5. Prepare the Planting Container or Pot

 Fill a 4-6 inches deep container or pot with rooting mix.
 The best rooting mix for rooting be sterile, well aerated and free-draining but should retain enough moisture to avoid too frequent watering.
 Moisten the rooting mix slightly.

-6. Plant the Buddhist Pine Cuttings
+6. Plant the Cuttings

 Put a small amount of a rooting hormone in a separate container to avoid contaminating the whole amount.